 Fire and Blood is a planned complete history of House Targaryen by George R. R. Martin.
-Fire and Blood is planned for publication after the completion of A Song of Ice and Fire.
+Although originally planned for publication after the completion of A Song of Ice and Fire, Martin has revealed his intent to publish the history in two volumes as the material had grown too large.
+The first volume is currently set to be set to be published in late 2018 or early 2019.
 Before being titled Fire and Blood, the history was jokingly named the GRRMarillion after J. R. R. Tolkien's The Silmarillion.

 The "Heirs of the Dragon" is about 17,000 words long.
 It focuses on the children of Jaehaerys I Targaryen and the succession questions following the deaths of his sons.
 An abridged version, The Rogue Prince, previously published in the anthology Rogues in 2014, uses the majority of this text.

-"The Dying of the Dragons" is an account on the Dance of the Dragons, and roughly 60,000 words in length.[N 1] An abridged version of 30,000 words was included in The Princess and the Queen, which was published in the anthology Dangerous Women in 2013.
+"The Dying of the Dragons" is an account on the Dance of the Dragons, and roughly 60,000 words in length.[N 2] An abridged version of 30,000 words was included in The Princess and the Queen, which was published in the anthology Dangerous Women in 2013.

 - ↑ Not A Blog: The Rogues Are Coming...

 - ↑ Not A Blog: The Dangerous Women Are Coming

 - ↑ 3.0 3.1 3.2 Not a Blog: The Swords are Drawn (July 22, 2017)

 - ↑ 4.0 4.1 Not A Blog: The Princess and the Queen (August 31, 2013)

 - ↑ 5.0 5.1 5.2 Youtube: Westeros.org Discusses...
 Fire and Blood, (Retrieved on July 27)

 - ↑ Not a Blog comment: Ten Thousand Ships (May 20, 2014)